nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Crystalline:** Pertaining to or characteristic of crystals, relevant to the structured arrangement of atoms in nanocrystals.

-### Expanded Definition and Usage\nNanocrystals are distinguished not only by their size but by the distinctive properties that emerge from quantum confinement effects and the high surface-to-volume ratio.
+### Expanded Definition and Usage:
+Nanocrystals are distinguished not only by their size but by the distinctive properties that emerge from quantum confinement effects and the high surface-to-volume ratio.
 These properties enable enhanced reactivity, altered electronic properties, and unique optical characteristics that are critical for developing next-generation technologies.
 In electronics, nanocrystals are used to create smaller, more efficient transistors.
 In biotechnology, they facilitate advanced imaging techniques and targeted therapy systems.
 Additionally, their unique catalytic properties make them essential in the development of more efficient chemical processes, particularly in renewable energy and pollution control.